 The Master's in Television and Cross-Media Culture is a one year programme that provides insight into television and new media by focusing on questions of cultural identities, visual styles, production cultures, agency and politics.
 You will learn how to provide well-informed, well-founded and practical criticism of television and cross-media culture.

 The Master's programme Television and Cross-Media Culture comprises 60 ECTS credits:

-The Master's thesis reports on research carried out by the student under the supervision of two academic staff members involved in the programme.
-The subject of the thesis must be agreed upon by the student and the academic adviser(s).
-The final text should be approximately 15,000 words.
+The Master's thesis reports on research carried out under the supervision of an academic staff member involved in the programme.
+The subject of the thesis must be agreed upon by the student and the academic adviser.

 For detailed course information, see:

 Students who show exceptional promise during the one-year Master's programme are encouraged to continue their studies in the two-year Research Master's in Media Studies.
 Once students are admitted to the research programme, they can transfer credits earned during their previous course of study towards their Research Master's degree.
 The Examinations Board determines which courses qualify for transfer.